limodou/ido/README.md

 ### Pass variables to script

-If you have some viriables and want to pass them to install script, so you can define them in command argument, just like:
+If you have some variables and want to pass them to install script, so you can define them in command argument, eg:

 ```
 ido install zlib -Evar1=demo1 -Evar2=demo2